Statistical theory for image classification using deep convolutional neural networks with cross-entropy loss under the hierarchical max-pooling model: Problem Setting

-is small.
-There are different loss functions to choose (see Friedman, Hastie and Tibishirani (2009) for an overview).
-A wide variety of classification methods are based on the idea to replace the $0/1$ loss by some kind of convex surrogate loss.
-In particular, AdaBoost (Friedmann, Hastie and Tibshirani (2000)) employs the \textit{exponential} loss $\exp(-z)$, while support vector machines often use the so--called \textit{hinge} loss of the form $\max(1-z,0)$ (Vapnik (1998)) and logistic regression applies the \textit{log} loss $\varphi(x) = \log(1+\exp(-x))$ (Friedman, Hastie and Tibishirani (2009)).
+when $n \to \infty$.
+A wide variety of classification methods are based on the idea of replacing the $0$-$1$ risk by some kind of convex surrogate loss.
+In particular, AdaBoost (\cite{Friedman_2000}) employs the \textit{exponential} loss $\exp(-z)$, while support vector machines often use \textit{hinge} loss $\max(1-z,0)$ (\cite{Vapnik1998}) and logistic regression applies the \textit{log} loss $ \log(1+\exp(-x))$ (\cite{Hastie_2009}).
 In the context of CNNs and image classification it is a standard to use \textit{cross-entropy} loss or \textit{log} loss.
-That is why we use this loss function in the following.
-Cross-entropy loss is Fisher consistent, i.e.
+Therefore we fix $\varphi(x) = \log(1+\exp(-x))$ in the following. \\ The classification performance of an estimator